ktalexcheng/ktalexcheng/README.md

 # Hi, I'm Alex! 👋

-I'm software engineer passionate about building things that make life just a bit more interesting. 🏃🚴🏋️🏂🏎️🧑‍🍳🍜🍩
+I'm a software engineer passionate about building things that make life just a bit more interesting. 🏃🚴🏋️🏂🏎️🧑‍🍳🍜🍩

 <!--
 **ktalexcheng/ktalexcheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.